Tenders and contracts

 Where no specific conditions of contract are identified in our purchase order (such as for low risk and/or low value purchases) our standard terms and conditions apply.
 Others will use our most appropriate terms and conditions.

 Keeping the quality of our services high requires us to consistently and confidently meet our Work Health and Safety (WHS) requirements.
 We have a mandatory online contractor management system which ensures:

 - only qualified and compliant contractors work on our sites

-Our contractors must demonstrate they have systems that are compliant with WHS legislation and can work safely alongside us helping to reduce the overall risk of injury.
-To do this the contracting company must qualify as a pre-accredited contractor.
+Our contractors must demonstrate they have systems that are compliant with WHS legislation and can work safely alongside us, helping to reduce the overall risk of injury.
+To do this, the contracting company must qualify as a pre-accredited contractor.

 An online SA Water corporate induction is also part of this system, ensuring everyone who works with us, as contractors, and in turn subcontractors, are aware of and understand our WHS requirements before arriving at a work site.
 All contractors and subcontractors must show their SA Water contractor card before they start work at a site where we have influence and control.
 This card is provided once contractor and subcontractor staff have successfully completed the corporate induction.
-This induction must be completed every two years.
+This induction must be completed every 2 years.

 This system ensures a safe working environment for everyone and an efficient workplace.